-The government doesn’t want you to have to repay your loan out of funds that are essential for you to survive, but they will set your repayments based on income that would otherwise be used for what they deem to be discretionary spending.
+The government doesn’t want you to have to repay your loan out of funds that are essential for you to survive, but they will set your repayments based on the income that would otherwise be used for what they deem to be discretionary spending.

 If you’re thinking about an IDR plan, you can quickly determine what your monthly payments will look like by understanding how to calculate your discretionary income.

 If you’re thinking of your budget in the broadest terms, you’ll probably notice that your spending breaks down into two separate categories: expenses that are non-negotiable, such as rent or food, and then expenses that aren’t essential, such as new clothes or entertainment.

 This second group of expenses is often referred to as discretionary spending.
 They are items you can do without if your budget gets tight.
 This could be anything from funds you use to pay for hobbies, gym memberships, or eating out.

 Your discretionary income is the money you have leftover from your essential expenses to pay for these non-essential items.

 While your rent and utilities are set expenses, discretionary income can fluctuate, depending on your lifestyle or current needs.
 If your budget is tighter than normal one month, that probably means you’ll have less discretionary income to use for your non-essential expenses.